-Staging your furniture properly will help your home show better on the real estate market and for more money!
+Staging your furniture properly will help your home show better on the real estate market and sell for more money.

-Home buyers often judge a home by it's furnishings.
-Out-dated, or just plain ugly furniture can give the impression that the house is old and tired and hasn't been well maintained.
+Home buyers often judge a home by its furnishings.
+Ugly or shabby furniture can give people the impression that the house is old and tired too and hasn't been well maintained.

 Let's face it, plenty of us have furniture that has seen better days and wouldn't look good under any light.

 You may ask, "Why not just show an empty house?"
-Unfurnished homes often feel cold and stark.
-Plus, many house hunters simply have no imagination and are puzzled by undefined spaces.
-And contrary to common sense, rooms actually look smaller without furniture!
+Because unfurnished homes can feel cold and stark.
+Plus, many buyers simply have no imagination and are puzzled by these undefined spaces.
+And contrary to common sense, rooms actually feel smaller without furniture!

 When it's time to stage your home for sale, select furniture that is neutral in color and style.

 If you inherited grandma's cabbage rose sofa in mauves and greens, or have furniture that's simply worn out, don’t despair!
-A slipcover may be all that's needed to neutralize a bad pattern or color.
+A slipcover may be all that's needed to neutralize an ugly pattern or loud color.

 Note: Some furniture is beyond redemption... shape is important.
 Even a slip-cover won't hide the shape of an ill-formed piece of furniture.

-In addition, if your furniture is too "taste-specific", like a heavy Victorian chair with creepy clawed feet, you may want to put it into storage, (or have a yard sale!) and rent some modern furniture while your home is on the market.
+In addition, if your furniture is too "taste-specific," such as a heavy Victorian chair with creepy clawed feet, you may want to put it into storage, (or have a yard sale!) then rent some modern furniture while your home is on the market.

 Taste specific: Not to everyone’s taste!

 You don’t need a lot of furniture pieces in a space, just enough to indicate the purpose of a room.